emilsergiev/CaesarGuiApp/README.md

 Under the "Help" drop down menu currently there is only one option:

 - About -- displays information about the software version, release date, contact information, and displays the GNU GPL 3.0 LICENSE which is read from a file.

-- In the future, I might add a similar Short User's Manual as another option under the "Help" drop down menu...
+- In future versions we might add a Short User's Manual as another option under the "Help" drop down menu...

 How to Encrypt your message you ask?